 Different Designs, Same Basic Function

 Both TSD and MAD mouthpieces are designed to minimize or eliminate snoring; they just approach it in a different manner.
 The TSD device works by pulling your tongue forward, while a MAD mouthpiece works by either holding the jaw stationary, or by pulling the jaw forward.
 For most users, this is a matter of comfort and effectiveness.
 Because a mouthpiece is designed to be worn for long periods of time, comfort should be your primary focus.
 A good mouthpiece should NOT hurt the user.
 And while there is a “breaking in” procedure for every device, it’s almost always better to stop using a mouthpiece that causes pain.
 It’s just common sense.
+See why a mouthpiece may NOT work for you here.

 Now, let’s have a little fun, shall we?